Hoelle, Jeffrey

 Research

-Dr. Hoelle is involved with several reserach projects, including:
+Dr. Hoelle is involved with several research projects, including:

 • Cross-cultural comparison of cattle economies, cattle cultures, and beef consumption